faraday-academy/curriculum-app/README.md

 This app allows users to create their own learning curriculum.
 They can then keep track of their progress, share it with friends, and make changes as they go along.

-To see the playlist where I livestream the building of this app, [click here](https://www.youtube.com/playlist?list=PLFBirL3MAv2-c8VpBJMvH8Hci975MLVU1).
+To see the playlist where I livestream the building of this application, [click here](https://www.youtube.com/playlist?list=PLFBirL3MAv2-c8VpBJMvH8Hci975MLVU1).

 ## Table of Contents